 To prevent this, only put raw fruit and veg in the compost.
 Do not collect oil, cooked food, or meat as this will attract foxes.

 Choose an enclosed compost bin with a lid rather than a compost heap.
 This can be turned intermittently until it starts to decompose.

 Clean Up Fox Droppings

-As mentioned, foxes mark their territory with feces and urine.
-If you find evidence of this in your garden, try to clean it immediately.
-Not only will this reduce the risk of infection, but it will also discourage the fox from returning.
+Foxes mark their territory with feces and urine.
+If you find evidence of this in your yard, clean it immediately.
+Not only will this reduce the risk of infection, but it will also discourage the fox from returning to your yard.

-Hailing is probably the most effective tactic.
-However, it must be used consistently to have the desired effect.
+Hailing is an effective tactic, but it must be done consistently.
 You use your voice and body language to warn off the fox.
 For example, you may:

 - Walk/run confidently towards the fox

 - Wave your arms quickly